JJetmar/validation-schema-to-dtoin-issues/README.md

 # Validation schema to dtoIn - issues
-Place where you can report issues for https://jjetmar.github.io/validation-schema-to-dtoin/. continue [https://github.com/JJetmar/validation-schema-to-dtoin-issues/issues|there]
+Place where you can report issues for https://jjetmar.github.io/validation-schema-to-dtoin/.
+Plese continue to [Issues](https://github.com/JJetmar/validation-schema-to-dtoin-issues/issues).